omeka/omeka-s-developer/docs/reference/events.md

 ### view.layout

 Triggered within a view layout.
+Use this event to add to the HTML head on every page in installation.

 ### view.show.before